 Today, we take a look at Canon’s new Ivy Mini Photo Printer, a portable zero ink printer.
 Being a printer tech, the first thing I noticed about this printer is that it isn’t an inkjet or laser process.
 It’s thermal imaging.
 The magic is in the paper.
 The colors are in the paper and heat brings them out.
 But enough about the technical blather, this is a portable photo printer about the size of smart phone!

 This is the smallest and lightest printer Canon makes.
+Being portable, printing great quality photos, and easy to use are the best features of this printer.
 Take this printer with you anywhere you go and print 2 x 3 photos.
 As long as you have paper and power in the lithium ion battery this printer will print photos.
 It doesn’t use ink or toner so it can’t run out.
 The images are smudge free and won’t run if they get wet.

 Canon’s Mini print app comes ready to connect to Instagram, Google Drive, Dropbox and Facebook.
-Considering it’s a mobile app it comes with some powerful photo editing features.
+For a smart phone app it comes with some powerful photo editing features.
 Photos can be modified with filters, frames, emojis, or captions.
 We even noticed, unlike many mobile printing apps, they provided access to the print queue.
 The developers at Canon did a good job with this app.
 We should mention this app was larger than the average printing app.
 The trade off is worth the 78 MB of space in our opinion.